sait-wbdv/sample-code/backend/express/routes/README.md

 });
 ```

-Is functionally equivalent to this `if` statement, except it's invoked as a callback function:
+Is functionally equivalent to this `if` statement:

 ```js
 if (request.method === 'GET' && request.url === '/') {